haskell-works/blog/drafts/2018-07-26-draft-post.markdown

 query operations **rank** and **select**.

-The pseudocode for these to operations are provided below in Haskell which you can drop in to your Haskell repl to observe the behaviour of these two
+The pseudocode for these to operations are provided below in Haskell which you can drop into your Haskell repl to observe the behaviour of these two
 operations:

 ```haskell